 Fresh stretch marks itch because the skin is thinner and has less collagen support.
-Moreover, dermal tear also harms the nerves.
+Moreover, dermal tear also harms the nerves and creates inflammation in the skin, which causes itching.
 Once the skin starts healing, the damaged nerves are stimulated, which causes the itching sensation.

 Also, if the skin around the stretch marks becomes dry, it may cause itching.
 In such cases, topical moisturizers can offer some relief.
 However, you have to be particularly careful when you develop itchy stretch marks on your abdomen during pregnancy.

 Itchy Stretch Marks During Pregnancy

 Stretch marks often develop during late pregnancy, when the baby is growing, and the skin on your abdomen stretches to accommodate the baby.
 Usually, you may develop stretch marks during the second trimester.
 Some may even notice them at the end of the third trimester.

 During this time, the stretch marks or the skin around them may itch.
 This is because the skin starts healing itself.